Anyolite/anyolite/README.md

 #### Usability

-* [ ] Empty argument list as possible argument for specialization
+* [X] Empty argument list for specialization can be specified with nil
 * [X] Exclusion message for mruby methods, finalize and to_unsafe
 * [X] Exclusion of non-public methods
 * [X] Exclusion of to_unsafe